 Bikes will be scrutinized according to the specifications of the class entered.

 ‘The goal of RMMM is to provide a safe, fun and competitive race circuit.
 All rules articulated above will be followed.
-There will be no exceptions, especially of the safety gear requirements.
-If you don’t have it, you will not be able to race, and it does not matter if you “did it last year”.
+There will be no exceptions, especially of the safety gear and on track safety.
 So let’s go out and be safe and have a good time.’

 Brendan Healy – Rocky Mountain Mini-Moto Race Director & President